 When Bitcoin was launched in 2008, it’s ethos was to provide people the ability to take ownership over their assets.
 By trading central banks for blockchain technology and decentralized peer networks, cryptocurrency promised a more inclusive financial future.

 This was the vision, and the last 10+ years saw the world navigate the confusion, hype, and excitement that often comes with new disruptive technologies.
-To add to the challenge, only 33% of adults worldwide, most of them in developing economies, lack an understanding of basic financial concepts.
+To add to the challenge, only 33% of adults worldwide have an understanding of basic financial concepts.
+This means over 3 billion adults globally, largely in developing countries, are left out of this conversation.
 How will these technologies truly serve diverse global communities, if we don’t help individuals learn and co-create this future?

 For cryptocurrencies to deliver on their promises of a more inclusive financial future, we must understand the people-systems just as much as the technical products involved.
 This starts with building communities for innovators and leaders to witness the power of crypto for themselves.